codas-hep/codas-hep.github.io/content/pages/index.md

 #### The first school on tools, techniques and methods for Computational and Data Science for High Energy Physics (CoDaS-HEP) will take place on 10-13 July, 2017, at Princeton University.

-  Advanced software

-  The CoDaS-HEP
+  Advanced software is a critical ingredient to scientific research.
+Training young researchers in the latest tools and techniques is an essential part of developing the skills required for a successful career both in research and in industry.

-  Specific Topics to be covered at the school include:
+  The CoDaS-HEP school aims to provide a broad introduction to these critical skills as well as an overview of applications High Energy Physics.
+Specific topics to be covered at the school include:

   * Parallel Programming
   * Big Data Tools and Techniques
   * Machine Learning
   * Practical skills like performance evaluation, use of git, etc.

-Large scientific projects such as those in High Energy Physics are critically dependent on software and computing.
+  The school offers a limited number of young researchers an opportunity to learn these skills from experienced scientists and instructors.
+Successful applicants will receive travel and lodging support to attend the school.